harshitpaunikar1/support-inbox-copilot/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to decide what belongs in version 1 and what can wait and make the whole thing feel less half baked.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 I was also trying to keep the idea grounded so it did not drift into random features for no reason.
 - Deliverable: I wrapped up the day with feature scope mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-07-14 - Day 4: User flow

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to map the core user journey from start to finish in plain steps and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: I wrapped up the day with user flow mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.